Anshu-382/Turtle_Trading/README.md

 # BTC Price Prediction and Trading Strategy

-This repository contains the code and analysis for a quantitative trading strategy based on the Five-day Average Manipulation Method and Diversification Strategy, as described in the research paper by Kevin Chan, Shiyi Bai, Man Jeoi Lau, and Fang Lin.
+This repository contains the code and analysis for a quantitative trading strategy based on the Five-day Average Manipulation Method and Diversification Strategy, as described in the research paper.

 ## Overview